 You can recharge your cell phone (at your own risk) at info point and checker point.

-Unfortunately we do not have running water on the festivals grounds, but it`s actually not as tragic as it sounds.
-We have outhouse-style toilets all over the premises.
-In the camping area, there are wash basins which will be supplied with sufficient fresh water from tank trucks every day.
+Yes, indeed!
+There are wash basins which will be supplied with sufficient fresh water from the tap and/or tank trucks every day.
 Here you can wash your yourself, your dishes and brush your teeth.
+We also have some showers.

 Behind the barn we have shower stalls and right next to them should also be a showering-container.